Cavalry-Collective/code-review-frontend-3/README.md

 -   [x] Remove a To-Do from the list
 -   [x] When page is refreshed, list will not be reset
 -   [ ] Fetch and save data to Node.js server using GraphQL
     -   Important!
-Currently using a custom `mockFetchToDoList` hook that simulates interacting with a backend.
-It uses local storage, `setTimeOut` for delay, and `10%` chance request will fail with `Math.random()`.
-For more information see [the source code](./src/hooks/index.js)
+Currently using a custom hook that simulates interacting with a backend.
+It uses local storage, `setTimeOut` for delay (350ms), and `20%` chance the request will fail with `Math.random()`.
+For more information see the source code for the custom[`mockFetchToDoList`](./src/hooks/index.js) hook.

 ## Specifications